Recruitment and retention

 Julie McCulloch

-Hartwright added incentives on top of pay like “fully funding teacher training, waiving student loans, and long service awards” are more like the “cherry on the cake, not its main ingredients”.
+Hartwright added additional incentives on top of pay like “fully funding teacher training, waiving student loans, and long service awards” could help, but as a “cherry on the cake, not its main ingredients”.

 A DfE spokesperson said: “Work is already underway to recruit an additional 6,500 teachers, restoring teaching as the highly valued profession it should be with a 10% pay award over the last two years and millions invested to encourage more talented individuals into teaching.”